Are Mushrooms Poisonous to Dogs?

 Kristina N. Lotz CPDT-KA |

-With National Poison Prevention Week, there are a lot of articles out there about chocolate, onions, grapes, etc. All the "usual suspects” when it comes to foods that are toxic to your pets.
+We often talk about the "usual suspects” when it comes to foods that are toxic to your pets: chocolate, onions, raisins - you know them well.
 But what about those we do not hear about all the time?
 Are there edibles in your backyard even, which could harm your pet?

 Mushrooms are everywhere and can pose a threat to your dog.
 Toxic mushrooms can be found in any environmental setting (lawn, woods, garden, etc.).
 Dr. Tina Wismer, medical director at the ASPCA Animal Poison Control Center, has shared information on which mushrooms are poisonous, symptoms and what to do when you think you dog has ingested one.